 Typically, advocacy NGOs focus their messaging on the hardships they are fighting.
-For example, in relation to civic space this means informing your audience that the government has reduced or cut off funding to civil society.
-On a topic like environmental protection it might mean informing your audience about levels of pollution caused by fossil fuel use.
-Or on migration it might mean making your audience aware of pushbacks or other forms of mistreatment.
+For example, in relation to civic space, this might mean informing your audience that NGOs and journalists are facing SLAPPs from politicians or businesses.
+On a topic like environmental protection, it might mean informing your audience about levels of pollution caused by fossil fuel use.
+Or on migration, it might mean making your audience aware of restrictions on search and rescue activities.

-However, awareness of the harms advocacy NGOs are fighting by itself tends not to be enough to persuade people outside the base to support us, and it has several drawbacks.
+However, awareness alone of the harms advocacy NGOs are fighting tends not to be enough to persuade people outside the base to support us, and it has several drawbacks.
 First, it can cause the audience to tune out because they don't want to engage with a purely negative message.
-Second, it can make the audience feel like the problem is too big or difficult to solve.
+Second, it can reinforce their sense of fatalism by making the audience feel like the problem is too big or difficult to solve.

 Third, it leaves the audience to fill in their own (usually mistaken) explanations for why the problem is happening.
-For example, campaigners might expect their audience to react to the news that the Croatian authorities carry out violent pushbacks at the border by thinking that the government should provide more safe and legal routes.
-However, when we tested this message in focus groups, the audience instead blamed asylum seekers for trying to enter the country illegally instead of using 'legal' routes.
-This reaction seems to be based on a mistaken belief that there are readily available legal routes that asylum seekers choose not to take.,

-Similarly, we know from the focus groups that among undecideds have a (superficially) negative frame of advocacy NGOs, which they see as organisations that take up public funds without doing anything useful for society.
-So if we were to inform this audience that the authorities are cutting funds for advocacy NGOs without adding other elements to the message (such as giving them a reason to care) they would be likely to react in the opposite way to what we intend.
-That is, they would probably think that reducing public funds is a good thing because it reduces waste.
+For example, campaigners might inform their audience that environmental protestors are victims of police violence and subject to prosecutions in a way that people protesting on other issues are not.
+Campaigners might expect that when the audience receives these facts, they will react with disapproval and interpret the facts as evidence that the government is trying to silence criticism of policies that benefit fossil fuel companies at the expense of environmental protection.
+But if undecideds tend to think that environmental protestors are excessively disruptive or potentially violent, as was the case in Italy, they may instead react to this kind of message with approval, seeing harsher measures against environmental protestors as legitimate.
+Similarly, imagine, as was the case in Croatia, that the audience has a (superficially) negative frame of advocacy NGOs, which they see as organisations that take up public funds without doing anything useful for society.
+A message that informs this audience that the authorities are cutting funds for advocacy NGOs without adding other elements to the message (such as giving them a reason to care) would be likely to provoke the opposite reaction to what we intend.
+That is, they would probably think that reducing public funds is a good thing because it reduces waste or corruption.

 For these reasons, it is important for your message to not only focus on talking about the harm.
-But also to include other elements such as giving your audience a reason to care about advocacy NGOs and, if responding to smears, explain the motivation behind the attack.
+But also to include other elements, such as giving your audience a reason to care about advocacy NGOs and, if responding to smears, explaining the motivation behind the attack.